emanuxd11/LBAW-feup/README.md

 Note: If you're on Arch Linux, you will probably be using a higher version of php such as 8.2.
 In my experience this was fine and there were no issues, but if any problems arise, this could be a factor.

-Alternatively, there is also an AUR package for php 8.1, althought I have not personally tested it so I cannot vouch for its safety/functionality.
+Alternatively, there is also an AUR package for php 8.1, though I have not personally tested it so I cannot vouch for its safety/functionality.

 # Running locally
 After you're done installing all dependencies, `cd` into the ProjectSync directory and run: